HarleyBartles/switch-rom-packer/README.md

 2. **stub/** (libnx) boots, reads `filelist.txt`, and performs a one-time copy to the SD card.

+3. **forwarder/** (libnx) builds exefs/main + main.npdm via its Makefile, which is installed into `stub/vendor/exefs/` for use in NSP forwarders.

-3. **NSP build integration (in progress)**
+4. **NSP build integration (working, but limited)**
    - `tools/hacbrewpack/` is included as a submodule.
-   - Upcoming work: use it to produce **NSP forwarders** so installed titles show up on the HOME menu and launch directly into the game.
+   - Pipeline now stages RomFS/ExeFS/Control/Logo and invokes hacBrewPack.
+   - NSPs are successfully produced, but forwarders currently show as a grey spinner when launched on real hardware.

 ---